-President Trump has said he will veto the bill, which will be the first veto of his presidency.
-After the vote, he tweeted a single word, in all caps: “VETO!”
+President Trump followed through on a promise to veto the bill, which became the first veto of his presidency.
+Immediately after the vote, he tweeted a single word, in all caps: “VETO!”

 Earlier in the day on March 14, the president took to social media to urge Senate Republicans to vote with him.
 “A big National Emergency vote today by The United States Senate on Border Security & the Wall (which is already under major construction).
 I am prepared to veto, if necessary.
 The Southern Border is a National Security and Humanitarian Nightmare, but it can be easily fixed!”

 Republican Senator Mike Lee introduced a bill on March 12 to try to avoid this confrontation with the president.
 His proposal would have amended the National Emergencies Act by limiting the executive branch’s power to declare them in the future.
 One of the main points was that a future national emergency would expire after 30 days unless Congress voted to extend it.
 In return, GOP senators would allegedly support the current national emergency.
 But President Trump dismissed the idea.

 According to the National Emergencies Act, the House and Senate need two-thirds of its members to vote to override the president’s veto in order to nullify the national emergency.
 Neither chamber appears to have the votes to do that at this point.
 But the Senate vote blocking the national emergency is certain to be used in arguments as the matter is debated in the courts.

 How did we get here and how did Senate Republicans explain their reasoning ahead of the vote?